 Although the majority of the scientific community supported protection for these animals, a few biomedical research interest groups, including the National Association for Biomedical Research (NABR), an animal research lobbying organization, persuaded politicians to block the implementation of the settlement.
 Later, an amendment to the 2002 Farm Bill (Farm Security and Rural Investment Act of 2002), specifically excluded “birds, rats (of the genus Rattus), and mice (of the genus Mus) bred for use in research.”

 The USDA notified the public in June 2004 that it had amended the AWA regulations to reflect this change to the law.
 The USDA also began to solicit comments to begin regulating those birds, rats, and mice, not bred for research, who are covered by the AWA.

 As a result of a lawsuit brought by AAVS and the Avian Welfare Coalition, a court order issued in May, 2020 requires USDA to complete rulemaking to protect birds, a process that the agency began 16 years ago.
 USDA’s failure to provide coverage for these animals has allowed birds nationwide to needlessly suffer in commercial industries covered by the AWA, particularly in exhibition, breeding, and the pet trade.

 “AAVS has been working to gain protections for birds since 2000, when USDA first agreed to draft regulations.
 We were determined that they would not walk away from that commitment,” said Sue Leary, President of AAVS.
 "In 2004, the agency started the rulemaking process but it never went anywhere.
-This year, a court agreed with us that our claim of 'unreasonable delay' had merit, and that was a turning point."
+Finally, a court agreed with us that our claim of 'unreasonable delay' had merit, and that was a turning point."